History staff at The University of Manchester are listed here with their post titles and contact details.

 - Dr Thomas Tunstall Allcock - Lecturer in American History - @tunstallallcock

-- Professor Hannah Barker - Professor of British History (currently Director of the John Rylands Research Institute) - @HistoryHannahB
+- Professor Hannah Barker - Professor of British History (Director of the John Rylands Research Institute and Library) - @HistoryHannahB

 - Professor Keith Brown - Professor of History, Dean of the Faculty of Humanities